 Realize your dreams

-I am talented at bringing ideas from conception to reality.
-I know that within you lives the seeds of ideas that are the potentials of your dreams.
-I help you plant those seeds in fertile soil and nurture them until they blossom into a fruitful life.
+I bring ideas from conception to reality.
+Within you are seeds of ideas that are the potentials of your dreams.
+I help you plant those seeds in fertile ground and nurture them until they blossom into a fruitful life.

 Love for yourself

 I care.
 A whole lot.
 About you.
 About humanity.
 About the world we live in.
 I am often moved to tears with appreciation for the brilliance of who you truly are.
 Bring tissue, you probably will be, too.

 I wasn’t always clear about who I am and what I have to offer

 In fact, I felt lost in a fog.

 For years I coasted along doing work I was pretty good at.
 Secretly, my heart and soul longed for more.
 I wasn’t sure exactly what that “more” was, I just knew I was becoming increasingly dissatisfied with where I was.